pulp-platform/banshee/README.md

     00000005 0005 80010010  x5:20000028 […]   # sw      a0, 0(t0)
     00000006 0005 80010014                    # wfi (args unknown)

-**Caution:** Piping the stdout through `spike-dasm` can cause the instruction trace to look delayed with respect to debug and trace logs (which run through stderr), if you have them enabled in `SNITCH_LOG`.
+**Caution:** Piping the stdout through `spike-dasm` can cause the instruction trace to look delayed with respect to debug and trace logs (which run through stderr), if you have them enabled in `BANSHEE_LOG`.
 This is just a visual artifact.

 ### Unit Tests